The Importance of Employer Branding in Recruitment

 Recruitment marketing is external.
 It only targets prospective employees who might be interested and qualified for a specific role.

 Employer branding is both internal and external.
-You need strong employer branding to attract and retain A+ talent.
+You need strong employer branding to target and retain A+ candidates.
 And data backs this up – showing that companies that actively manage their reputation can reduce employee turnover by up to 28%!

 5. Goal